 - 42 ounces tomato paste

-Let tomatoes drain through colander several hours or overnight, removing as much liquid as possible.
+Let tomatoes drain through colander to remove as much liquid as possible.

 Cook 30 minutes.